Learning C to x86 Translation: An Experiment in Neural Compilation: Related Work

 \section{Related Work}

-\paragraph{Natural Language Processing and Machine Translation} In Natural Language Processing (NLP), the current state-of-the-art typically involves using some variant the Transformer architecture \cite{DBLP:journals/corr/VaswaniSPUJGKP17} together with some form of subword tokenization \cite{DBLP:journals/corr/SennrichHB15}.
-Apart from the task itself, the literature encourages also leveraging unlabelled text to pretrain without supervision, as in BERT \cite{DBLP:journals/corr/abs-1810-04805}, a Transformer encoder, and then apply transfer learning.
-In the case of machine translation, NLP practitioners use the full Transformer (encoder-decoder), potentially starting from pretrained weights as well.
-Similarly, abstractive summarization is another NLP task that is also posed as a sequence-to-sequence task and can benefit from pretraining \cite{DBLP:journals/corr/abs-1910-13461}, with the peculiarity of having source sequence considerably longer than target sequences.
+\paragraph{Natural Language Processing and Machine Translation} In Natural Language Processing (NLP), the current state-of-the-art typically involves using some variant of the Transformer architecture \citep{DBLP:journals/corr/VaswaniSPUJGKP17} together with some form of subword tokenization \citep{DBLP:journals/corr/SennrichHB15}.
+In this work, we omit the prolific literature in unsupervised NLP (most famously, BERT \citep{DBLP:journals/corr/abs-1810-04805}) and machine translation because we focus on a supervised setting.

-\paragraph{Deep Learning for Code and Symbolic Data} Recent works have proposed to use the encoder-decoder Transformer architecture out of the box for symbolic mathematics \cite{DBLP:journals/corr/abs-1904-01557, DBLP:journals/corr/abs-1912-01412}, or even for automated symbolic proving with decoder-only Transformers \cite{DBLP:journals/corr/abs-2009-03393}.
-The state-of-art NLP systems for unsupervised pretraining have also been with successfully applied to code, as in CodeBERT \cite{feng2020codebert}.
-However, other research lines explore the use of alternative modeling strategies for code instead of flat sequences, such as trees to leverage the grammar \cite{DBLP:journals/corr/abs-1802-03691} or other kinds of graphs for data flow analysis \cite{cummins2020programl}.
+\paragraph{Deep Learning for Code and Symbolic Data} Recent works have proposed to use the encoder-decoder Transformer architecture out of the box for symbolic mathematics \citep{DBLP:journals/corr/abs-1904-01557, DBLP:journals/corr/abs-1912-01412}, or even for automated symbolic proving with decoder-only Transformers \citep{DBLP:journals/corr/abs-2009-03393}.
+The state-of-art NLP systems for unsupervised pretraining have also been with successfully applied to code, as in CodeBERT \citep{feng2020codebert}.
+However, other research lines explore the use of alternative modeling strategies for code instead of flat sequences, such as trees to leverage the grammar \citep{DBLP:journals/corr/abs-1802-03691} or other kinds of graphs for data flow analysis \citep{cummins2021programl}.

-\paragraph{Machine Learning for Compilers} Many works have proposed the use of machine learning for improving code optimization \cite{9232934} and the field is gaining momentum with recent works such as the CompilerGym \cite{CompilerGym}, a reinforcement learning environment for compilers optimization.
-However, the common approach is to use machine learning for decision-making, not to directly generate assembler with a machine learning decoder.
+\paragraph{Machine Learning for Compilers} Many works have proposed the use of machine learning for performance improvement\citep{emani2015celebrating} or code optimization \citep{9232934}.
+The field is gaining momentum with recent works such as the CompilerGym \citep{CompilerGym}, a reinforcement learning environment for compilers optimization.
+However, the common approach is to use machine learning for decision-making e.g. \cite{cavazos2006hybrid}, not to directly generate assembler with a machine learning decoder.